andraugust/andraugust.github.io/statmech.md

 ### Temperature

 Of all the quantities in thermodynamics, temperature has to be the most intuitive---we experience it constantly.
 But what is temperature objectively?
-Well, we know that when two systems are allowed to exchange energy for long enough they eventually come to a point where the thing we call "temperature" is the same between them.
-So let's imagine what happens when two gases exchange energy, and then see if we can derive something about their equilibrium state.
+Well, we know that when two systems are allowed to exchange energy for long enough they eventually come to a point where the thing we call "temperature" is the same for both of them.
+So let's imagine what happens when two gases exchange energy and then see if we can derive something about their equilibrium state.

-Picture two gases separated by a wall, and assume the wall allows energy to pass from one gas to the other through random particle collisions without absorbing or otherwise dissipating any energy itself.
-Also assume that each gas has a fixed population and a fixed volume, so they only differ (at least initially) in how much energy they have.
+Picture two gases separated by a wall.
+Assume the wall allows energy to pass from one gas to the other through random particle collisions but without absorbing or otherwise dissipating any energy itself.
+Also assume that each gas has a fixed population and volume, so they only differ (at least initially) in how much energy they have.
 If their energies are $$U_1$$ and $$U_2$$, the total system energy is

 $$